If you are an introvert, thinking that you are not that successful at work, I understand you!

-It isn’t easy to be in a position that you do not apparently have a say in.
+It isn’t easy to be in a position that you do not have a say in.
 But when I say “apparently,” I want you people to know that you can make things easier for yourself at the workplace and social gatherings.
 It’s okay if you do not want to go out and greet and talk to everyone in the room.

-Have you observed the person most loved at work, talking to everyone with a big smile on his face?
+Have you observed the person you most loved at work, talking to everyone with a big smile on his face?

 You got it!
 Everyone likes him because of that smile he carries on his face.

 Kenneth Branagh said, and I preach, “Lighten up, just enjoy life, smile more, laugh more, and don’t get so worked up about things.”
 Smile is the easiest way to socialize, yet the most effective one.

 Why do you think that extroverts are more approachable and welcoming?
 They talk to people, and when their tongues don’t, their lips do the talking.
 All of us love to smile, so why not use it to make yourself approachable at the workplace.